Soil-based carbon sequestration opportunities in Latin America and the Caribbean

 There are several international efforts to seek solutions to global problems such as climate change, food security and environmental pollution.
 One of them is the Paris agreement signed in 2015, in which 196 countries join efforts to limit global warming.
 Different scenarios have been created and the most ambitious is to limit the temperature increase to less than 2 degrees.
 One objective proposed in this agreement is to limit greenhouse gas emissions.
 To this end, each country that is part of the agreement must periodically quantify and present national inventories, with mitigation strategies according to its emissions.

-A possible solution to these problems is found in soil organic carbon (COS).
-The importance of focusing on this issue lies in the fact that COS is an indicator of soil productivity, as well as favoring the sequestration of greenhouse gases (GHG).
+A possible solution to these problems is found in soil organic carbon (SOC).
+The importance of focusing on this issue lies in the fact that SOC is an indicator of soil productivity, as well as favoring the sequestration of greenhouse gases (GHG).

 Soils in Latin America and the Caribbean (LAC) could have a relevant role in SOC sequestration since, depending on their management, pastures and agricultural soils have potential as large SOC sinks.
 Beneficial management strategies are: inclusion of service crops in agricultural sequences, the integration of agricultural and livestock systems, the increase in the availability of water and nutrients (irrigation, fertilization, amendments), and the restoration of sown pastures and degraded natural pastures.
 In each country, the most effective strategy to increase the national stock of COS will depend on the expected sequestration rates and the area covered by such systems.